 She says the experience, like much of the MAV degree, was critical in helping her understand how to work effectively within a digital production pipeline.

 During the final production phase, students work together on a major project and we all have to learn how to hand off our work to the next person in the workflow

 - ALA graduate Ailisha Sabalburo

 Today, Sabalburo and Statkevych are out practicing what they learned in the real-world, testing their skills in creative animation.
-Sabalburo is working as a 3D artist at Electric Lens Co in Redfern, while Statkevych and some of his ALA peers recently launched a video game company called First Iteration, currently part of the UTS Start-Ups business incubator.
+Sabalburo is working as a 3D artist at Electric Lens Co in Redfern, while Statkevych and some of his ALA peers recently launched a video game company called First Iteration, currently part of UTS Startups.

 Soundbender, which they’re in the process of completing, will be their first product.

 The UTS Animal Logic Academy (UTS ALA) has also recently been awarded further honours for production excellence, receiving the world’s-best educational facility ranking in the categories of Mobile Production Excellence and Immersive Media Production Excellence.